ibmresilient/resilient-community-apps/fn_pipl/README.md

 | Example: Create an Artifact from Pipl data | `Data Table` | `Create Artifact from Pipl Data` |

 Example: Pipl search function rule only works on certain types of artifacts:

 ![screenshot](./screenshots/pipl_rule.png)

 When clicking on Example: Create an Artifact from Pipl data rule user is prompt for an artifact type he or she wishes to create:

 ![screenshot](./screenshots/activity_field.png)

-If users wish to use custom artifact types they will need to edit the activity filed on Example: Create an Artifact from Pipl data rule:
+If users wish to use custom artifact types they will need to edit the activity filed on "Example: Create an Artifact from Pipl data" rule:

 ![screenshot](./screenshots/activity_field_rule.png)

-## Rule for Example: Pipl search workflow
+## Function Call

 ![screenshot](./screenshots/pipl_function_rule.png)

 ## Function Results

-A note is created with raw json:
+A note is created with JSON output:

 ![screenshot](./screenshots/results_pipl_note.png)

 A row is also created in Pipl person datatable:

 ![screenshot](./screenshots/results_pipl.png)

 To display Pipl person datatable, users need to manually add it to a new or existing layout.